tydevdev/experimental-ai-games/README.md

   a reference point.

 - **Mini Racer** – Drive along a curvy track and stay on the road or face a countdown restart.
+- **Word Search** – Pick from several themed puzzles and visual styles to hunt for words.
 ## Other Experiences

 Not everything here is a traditional game.
 The following pages are playful